-The authority will determine on what basis services from centrally retained funds,, will be provided to schools.
+The authority will determine on what basis services from centrally retained funds, will be provided to the schools.

-The Authority will not discriminate in its provision of services on the basis of categories of schools except where (a) funding has been delegated to some schools only or (b) such discrimination is justified by differences in statutory duties.
+The authority will not discriminate in its provision of services on the basis of categories of schools except where (a) funding has been delegated to some schools only or (b) such discrimination is justified by differences in statutory duties.

-8.2 TIMESCALES FOR THE PROVISION OF SERVICES BOUGHT BACK FROM THE LA USING DELEGATED BUDGETS date of the agreement, whichever is the later.
+8.2 TIMESCALES FOR THE PROVISION OF SERVICES BOUGHT BACK FROM THE LA USING DELEGATED BUDGETS

+The term of any arrangement with a school to buy services or facilities from the LA is limited to a maximum of three years from the inception of the scheme or the date of the agreement, whichever is the later.
 Any subsequent agreement relating to the same services will be limited to a maximum of five years.
 However, for contracts for supply of catering services an extension to five and seven years is allowable.